shane-kercheval/llm-chain/README.md

 ## Simple ChatGPT example - **no chaining**

-We can, of course, use the objects without a chain.
+You can use the objects from llm-chain without a chain as well.
+Here's an example using the OpenAIChat model:

 ```python
 from llm_chain.models import OpenAIChat